 GELATO ITALIANO!
-It is a common secret that Italy is the "Gelato" country.
+It is a shared secret that Italy is the "Gelato" country.
 There are almost more ice-cream shops in Italian cities than cafes (cafeterias) in Athens.

-Growing up in a provincial city in Greece, as a kid I was not really an ice-cream fan.
+Growing up in a provincial city in Greece, I was not really an ice-cream fan as a kid.
 Maybe it was the poor selection of that time: "Κρέμα, σοκολάτα, φράουλα" (vanilla, chocolate, strawberry) was calling the ice-cream man pushing his ice-cream cart in the narrow streets of Larisa.

-As an adult, in my travels I came across some incredibly fancy ice-cream shops and yummy tastes (cucumber! aubergine!).
+As an adult, I came across some incredibly fancy ice-cream shops and yummy tastes (cucumber! aubergine!).
 But, well.... ice-cream....so what?

-Then, some years ago in Milano, in a rainy winter evening, I got into an ice-cream shop to wait for the rain to stop.
+Then, some years ago in Milano, on a rainy winter evening, I got into an ice-cream shop to wait for the rain to stop.
 That was in Corso Buenos Aires.
 Lots of people around slurping their ice-cream cones and yummying.
 I decided to taste some "marron glacé" ice-cream, as I am nuts about chestnuts.
 That was it!
 The Apocalypses!
-The next days I tried almost all flavors: pistachio, nocciola, torroncino, fiordilatte, gianduja, liquirizia....
+The following days I tried almost all flavors: pistachio, nocciola, torroncino, fiordilatte, gianduja, liquirizia....
 And this is how I became a GROMadict!
-As you can understand that was a GROM Gelateria I had just visited.
+As you can understand, that was a GROM Gelateria I had just visited.

 Since that day, not only I have visited almost all GROM shops in northern Italy (Milano, Genova, Torino, Aosta, Alessandria, Bergamo, Asti, Siena, Verona, Venezia, Padova, Perugia....), but I also followed it in faraway places: Paris, Osaka, Hong Kong, Nice, New York.